UK Food & Drink | 2026/27

 Creaminess wins as consumers become more comfortable with heat but still want balance, richness and dip-friendly familiarity.

-Mayonnaise, yoghurts and all manner of cremas do this job to perfection, with buffalo and spicy ranch the 'it' options right now.
+Mayonnaise, yoghurts and all manner of cremas do this job to perfection, with buffalo and spicy ranch designs both 'it' options right now.

-The most effective of these are built so the creaminess changes the whole shape of the flavour, be it rounding off sharper chilli notes, carrying aromatics, softening acidity and making repeat eating much easier.
+The most effective of these are built so the creaminess changes the whole shape of the flavour, be it rounding off sharper chilli notes, carrying aromatics or softening acidity, making repeat eating much easier.

-Looking more deeply at the spicy-driven balancing act, and you'll find that 'freshness' is doing similar work.
+Then, looking more deeply at the spicy-driven balancing act, you'll find that 'freshness' is doing similar work.

 Complex Burn